osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add multiple new egress endpoints to OCS and PI with use of domain in username.
-All properties explicitly listed.
+**Add multiple new egress endpoints to OCS and PI with the use of a domain in the username.
+All properties are explicitly listed.**

 ```json
 [